 In terms of decorating your rental, remember that you want it to feel welcome to your guests.
 So be sure you declutter your rental, remove old furniture, and clean the house exceptionally well.
 Before you begin renting, consider having the property deep cleaned.
 Then, between guests, clean the house and prep it for the new arrivals.
 During this step, you should be sure to make beds with fresh sheets, fold towels neatly, and double-check the toilet paper supply.
 But what about some of the lesser-known tasks that new Airbnb hosts may miss?

 Here are some items and tasks to consider when preparing your Airbnb property before a guest arrives.

 - Does the guest have access to cleaning products?
-Many guests insist on cleaning before they depart, and its how many ensure they get their own stellar rating.
+Many guests insist on cleaning before they check-out, and this is they ensure they get their own stellar rating in return.

-- Do you have basic toiletries in case your traveler forgot something or has delayed luggage?
+- Do you have basic toiletries if your guest forgot something or has delayed luggage?
 These include toothpaste, toothbrush, and soap.

 - Are you providing tissue boxes in strategic locations throughout your home?

 - Are the garbage and recycling bins empty and easily accessible?